emdroid/emdroid.github.io/_posts/2017-06-25-cpp-vectorization-diagnostics.md

 - **-Rpass-missed=loop-vectorize**: Identifies loops that failed to vectorize.
 - **-Rpass-analysis=loop-vectorize**: Shows the statements that caused the vectorization to fail.

-To switch the vectorization on, again the "`-O3`" or "`-O2 -ftree-vectorize``" flags need to be used.
+To switch the vectorization on, again the `"-O3"` or "`-O2 -ftree-vectorize``" flags need to be used.

-Normally the "`-Rpass=loop-vectorize`" is not necessary, so that in the case everything was successfully vectorized no diagnostics is printed.
+Normally the `"-Rpass=loop-vectorize"` is not necessary, so that in the case everything was successfully vectorized no diagnostics is printed.

 With the first example: